Netcracker/KubeMarine/documentation/Maintenance.md

 ...
 ```

-These settings enforce `kubelet` on each node of the cluster to request certificate appoval (for `kubelet` server part) from the default Kubernetes CA and rotate certificate in the future.
+These settings enforce `kubelet` on each node of the cluster to request certificate approval (for `kubelet` server part) from the default Kubernetes CA and rotate certificate in the future.
 The `kube-apiserver` machinery does not approve certificate requests for `kubelet` automatically.
 They might be approved manually by the following commans.
 Get the list of certificate requests:

 ```
 # kubectl get csr